Flat Bands in Three-dimensional Lattice Models with Non-trivial Hopf Index: Hopf-Chern Flat Bands

-{\em Construction of non-trivial flat bands in 3D:} To construct a three-dimensional insulator with non-trivial flat bands, we can simply stack several layers of the 2D Chern insulators with weak nearest-neighbor interaction ($t_3$).
+To construct a three-dimensional insulator with non-trivial flat bands, we can simply stack several layers of the 2D Chern insulators with weak nearest-neighbor interaction ($t_3$).
 This adds a term $2\,t_3 \cos k_z$ with $\sigma_z$ in Eq.~(\ref{eq:2D_Bulk_Ham}).
 As $t_3$ increases, the flatness gradually diminishes although the bulk spectrum maintains a gap with nontrivial Chern number in $k_x-k_y $ plane.
 At $t_3/h = \pm\frac{1}{2}$, the bulk gap closes and a trivial metallic phase is obtained.
 Indeed, this is a {\it trivial} construction of 3D insulators with flat bands exhibiting only Chern invariant.

 In contrast, we now provide a genuinely 3D lattice model which exhibits flat bands with both Chern and 3D Hopf invariants.
 To construct such a 3D lattice, we allow non-identical orbital hopping between next-nearest-neighbor in two different planes in contrast to the 2D case discussed earlier.
+This lattice design is derived as a simplified version of the 3D Hopf Model, achieved by selectively deactivating specific hopping terms and tuning other hopping parameters.
 The schematic of such construction is illustrated in Fig.~(\ref{fig:3D_Lattice_Hopf}).
 Note that we retain NN and NNN hopping between similar orbitals with similar strength in the $x-y$ plane as in 2D case.
 This leaves $d_0({\bf k})$ invariant.
 In the planes $x-z$ and $y-z$, the orbital-flipping NN terms of the previous 2D lattice act as NNN hopping.
-The momentum space Hamiltonian for such a 3D lattice construction reads off